-At both the local and global levels, The People will vote to select a Manager from a list of candidates brought to them by an independent committee of individuals with Credentials to participate in the selection process.
-When The People approve a Manager, that Manager assumes responsibility for operation of the government at that level, and will be placed in charge of all personnel decisions until they either resign or are removed from office by popular vote of The People.
+At both the local and global levels, The People will select a Manager of the Executive Branch of government from a list of candidates by approval.
+When The People approve a Manager, that Manager assumes responsibility for operation of the government at that level, and will be placed in charge of all personnel decisions for that branch until they are replaced by The People.

 Managers shall be responsible for organizing the bidding for government-supplied services and signing and enforcing the contracts.
 Afterward, The People shall have the right to review all bids and cancel any contract.

 This is how it works now in most places, with one notable addition: The requirement that The People will have access to all the information they need to ensure that these services will be efficiently and effectively provided.
 Combined with the direct ability to remove problematic managers and other employees this ensures government accountability to a level not seen in any previous government design.
 This feature may also be increasingly necessary as a compensation for the continued decline in independent journalism.

 Again, the purpose of government is to ensure cooperation (regulation), not to provide services, and to do so as efficiently as possible.
 As such, it should be expected that most government services other than regulatory functions will be contracted out rather provided by municipal employees.
 This includes police and fire services.
 Don’t like the way the police are treating The People?
 No need for (largely ineffective) rioting in the streets, just vote to cancel the contract and have your Manager find a different company that has a better reputation.
 The new company can then choose to hire any employees from the old firm they want, and let the rest look for jobs in other areas (or in other industries).

 The Judicial branch at each level shall consist of a Supreme Court of five judges with three alternates specified by the Executive Branch.